Update on my Italian real estate basket after eight years

 Disclosure

-Author is long most of the stuff in the performance attribution graph
+Author is long most of the stuff mentioned in the performance attribution graph